Written 17 January, 2007

 The purpose of the Icarus Society—if it has a purpose—is to do noble and ridiculous and wonderful things.

-Sweetie’s suitor, whose name I can never remember, and so is my friend Jesse Prior, who would love to join our antics but whose throughput is too slow to run SL properly.
+Sweetie’s suitor, whose name I can never remember, is in Icarus, and so is my friend Jesse Prior, who would love to join our antics but whose throughput is too slow to run SL properly.
 And, of course, Sweetie.

 While we were discussing the ridiculous and the sublime, Sweetie and I—mostly Sweetie, I think—came up with the idea of making a giant drinking bird.